WHO chief says confident in China's ability to contain virus, urges calm

 A WHO panel of 16 independent experts twice last week declined to declare an international emergency over the outbreak.

-While more cases have been emerging outside China in people who have traveled from there recently, the WHO said only one of the overseas cases involved human-to-human transmission.
+While more cases have been emerging outside China in people who have travelled from there recently, the WHO said only one of the overseas cases involved human-to-human transmission.

 “That’s still one case too many.
 But we’re encouraged that so far we have not seen more human-to-human transmission outside China,” the WHO said on Twitter.